-For each of the elements in this Guide, any number of questions might be explored during a self-assessment.
+For each of the elements in this Guide, any number of questions might be explored during a selfassessment.
 Questions can help to generate ideas or hypotheses about how best to approach the work, including where to start.
-The questions below are examples that can help kick-start the process.
+Exploring these questions in advance can also serve as an important reminder to ensure that sufficient resources, such as funding or time from key partners, will be allocated to each of the elements.
+The questions listed next to each element on Page 11 can help kick-start the process.